vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 experience that the top problems encountered can be usually classed as the usual suspects of DNS, Routing/Proxy, Firewalls, Certificates, Configuration and Bugs.
 With this knowledge, one can infer where to look first based on the symptoms and information gleaned from the previous section.
-We'll go into detail for each of these classes and describe popular tools that will help with debugging tests.
+The detail for each of these classes and popular tools that will help with debugging tests, are described below:

 1. **DNS** - DNS resolves hostname to IP addresses.
 Usual issues are when an application is unable to reach the DNS server or the DNS server